Peru interim leader under pressure to quit after two die in protests

 The former president has yet to be found guilty of the corruption charges brought against him during the impeachment hearing prior to his ouster.

-Reporting by Marco Aquino and Reuters TV; Writing by Dave Sherwood and Adam Jourdan; Editing by David Gregorio, Stephen Coates and Gareth Jones
+Reporting by Marco Aquino and Reuters TV; Writing by Dave Sherwood and Adam Jourdan; Editing by Gareth Jones and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.